House Calls (1978 film)

-House Calls is a 1978 American comedy-drama film starring Walter Matthau and Glenda Jackson, directed by Howard Zieff.
+House Calls is a 1978 American comedy drama film directed by Howard Zieff and starring Walter Matthau, Glenda Jackson, Art Carney and Richard Benjamin.

+The film was a box-office success, grossing $29.0 million against a $6.5 million budget, and later spawned a television series that aired for three seasons on CBS from 1979 to 1982.

 Plot

 Charles Nichols is a respected doctor.
-He is also a new widower, and as soon as he returns to Los Angeles from a tropical vacation and period of mourning, he finds himself propositioned by a number of women.
+He is also a new widower, and as soon as he returns to Los Angeles from a tropical vacation and period of mourning, he is propositioned by a number of women.

-The hospital where Charley works is ineptly run by Dr. Amos Willoughby, a senile chief of staff.
-Typical of the incompetence there is the way a fractured jaw of patient Ann Atkinson is being treated by Willoughby with a primitive contraption.
+The hospital at which Charley practices is ineptly run by Dr. Amos Willoughby, a senile chief of staff.
+Typical of the incompetence there is how the fractured jaw of patient Ann Atkinson is being treated with a primitive contraption by Willoughby.

 Charley frees her from the device, angering Willoughby for stealing a patient.
-Charley and his pal Dr. Norman Solomon know something needs to be done about Willoughby, but because the "old fart" now has a hold on him, Charley agrees to nominate Willoughby for one more term as the hospital's chief.
+Charley and his pal, Dr. Norman Solomon, know something needs to be done about Willoughby, but because the "old fart" now has a hold on him, Charley agrees to nominate Willoughby for one more term as the hospital's chief.

-The divorced Ann proves attractive to Charley.
+Ann, who is divorced, proves attractive to Charley.
 She is a bright conversationalist and bakes delicious cheesecake that she sells.
 Charley enjoys being with her and helps her land a job at the hospital, but with all the available women out there, he is reluctant to commit to a monogamous relationship.
 Ann finally persuades him to agree to a trial period of a few weeks.

 At the hospital, a botched diagnosis leads to the death of a wealthy owner of a baseball team.
-The widow, Ellen Grady, intends to sue for millions, saying the only thing she knows about medicine is that nobody at this place can practice it.
+The widow, Ellen Grady, intends to sue for millions, claiming that the only thing that she knows about medicine is that nobody at this place can practice it.

 Charley tries to charm her.
-They share a common background and Mrs. Grady is definitely interested in him.
-But she nonetheless adamantly refuses to drop the lawsuit, and when Charley neglects a date with Ann and shows up late with a lame excuse, she angrily hides his clothes while he showers.
+They share a common background, and Mrs. Grady is definitely interested in him.
+But she nonetheless adamantly refuses to drop the lawsuit.
+When Charley neglects a date with Ann and shows up late with a poor excuse, she angrily hides his clothes while he showers.

-Ann also wants him to show some backbone in not nominating Willoughby for chief of medicine, but he does so anyway.
+Ann also wants him to show some backbone and not nominate Willoughby for chief of medicine, but he does so anyway.
 Willoughby reneges on a promise to stop personally treating patients, however, so Charley takes back his nomination.
-He then does his best to win Ann back as well.
+He does his best to win back Ann as well.